EQXai/OrpheusX/README.md

 python scripts/prepare_dataset.py path/to/audio.mp3 datasets/my_dataset
 ```

 The script runs WhisperX to transcribe and segment the audio, then saves a dataset under `datasets/my_dataset`.
+A copy of the dataset is also written to `datasets/my_dataset/dataset.parquet` for easy sharing.
 You can load this dataset in the interactive training script by choosing the *Local Whisper dataset* option and providing the saved folder path.